-I started the pattern following the instruction by Monk, but I increased the counts and rows.
+I started the pattern after the instruction by Monk, but I increased the counts and rows.
 I started with 12 double crochet (DC) and increased up to 6 rows, as per the wool and the crochet hook.
 The head size will need 72 counts to fit the head of an adult man.
-Also, I was focusing on making 4 Front-post DC stitch, 4 Back-Post DC stitch respectively.
+Also, I was focusing on making 4 Front-post DC stitch, 4 Back-Post DC stitch.

 - Multiples of 8.
 4 FPDC and 4BPDC.